Chester Historical Society

 Construction Plans

-Below is a copy of the “Clerk of the Works' original set of 17 plans for the Maple Avenue School prepared by Architect Robert R. Graham, Middletown New York, dated October 8, 1935.
+These are copies of the “Clerk of the Works' original set of 17 plans for the Maple Avenue School prepared by Architect Robert R. Graham, Middletown New York, dated October 8, 1935.